Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Model Hamiltonian and Exciton Condensate

-Moreover, an explicit picture of the exciton condensate can be well understood in the two-band approximation.
+Moreover, the exciton condensate with unconventional pairing can be well understood in the Fermi surface nesting picture.
 To reveal this fact, firstly, the non-interacting Hamiltonian $\mathcal{H}_{0}$ in Eq. (\ref{Ham1_mf1}) can be diagonalized with the unitary transformation in the single-particle eigenstate space as